bjornlindbergKI/ICU-Trauma-validity-qSOFA/project-timeline.md

   and upload to your project repository.

 ## Week 2 8/9 - 13/9
 - [ ] Revise your study plan based on feedback
 - [ ] Revise project timeline based on discussion and feedback
-- [ ] Continue getting familiar with R, Rstudio and swirl, **do you have any package/library thats recomended for this kind of data proccessing?**
+- [ ] Continue getting familiar with R, Rstudio and swirl, **do you have any package/library thats recomended for this kind of data proccessing?** There are many but we have some useful functions in the package https://github.com/martingerdin/bengaltiger
 - [ ] Read up

 ## Week 3 14/9 - 20/9